lord-kyron/terraform-provider-phpipam/README.md

    config.
  * `username` - The user name to access the PHPIPAM API with.
 Can also be supplied via the `PHPIPAM_USER_NAME` variable.
+ * `insecure` - Set to true to not validate the HTTPS certificate chain.

 ### Data Sources